AbhijitChallapalli/CSE-6389-PA2/README.md

-# GNN for Alzheimer’s Disease (AD) Classification using Brain Connectivity
+# GCN for Alzheimer’s Disease (AD) Classification using Brain Connectivity

 ## Overview